 As in previous years, the Annual Press Conference on the "preliminary" figures of the previous financial year will be streamed live so that the general public may watch the conference online in real time.

-The previous year's Annual General Meeting was convened in due and proper form and held on 26 November 2018.
+The previous year's Annual General Meeting was convened in due and proper form and held on 25 November 2019.
 In compliance with the German Corporate Governance Code, the reports and documents required by law were made available for inspection; these were given to the limited liability shareholders upon request and were published on the Company's website together with the agenda.
-The resolutions on all agenda items were approved, with votes in favour ranging between 98.40% and 99.97% of the votes cast.
+A proposed resolution to create new authorised capital involving the disapplication of pre-emptive subscription rights was supported by just 70.33% of the share capital represented, thus failing to achieve the requisite three-quarter majority.
+The resolutions on all other agenda items were adopted with between 76.60% to 99.98% of votes cast.

 The half-yearly and other interim financial reports shall be published at the intervals recommended in the Code.
 The Company will provide further details via ad hoc announcements.
 The consolidated financial statements, the Group management report and the interim financial reports are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the member states of the EU.
 The annual financial statements and management report of Borussia Dortmund GmbH & Co.
 KGaA were and will continue to be prepared in accordance with the provisions of the German Commercial Code (Handelsgesetzbuch, "HGB") and the German Stock Corporation Act (Aktiengesetz, "AktG").